 The Society for Combat Archaeology (SoCA) is an international organization committed to the advancement of knowledge about the nature of combat and conflict in the past in all of their varieties.
 Our mission is to research, interpret and convey material and issues on the subject of combat and to encourage interdisciplinary interaction between researchers in a variety of fields.
 To this end, SoCA cooperates extensively with an international network of expertise consisting of persons with academic and practical backgrounds in subjects related to combat, most notably from archaeology and martial arts.
 SoCA thus draws upon a vast array of sources and critical assessments, which ensure a high level of consideration in the presented material and the maintenance of academic integrity in all its mediums of knowledge.

-Rolf is the founder of the Society for Combat Archaeology.
+Rolf is the founding director of the Society for Combat Archaeology.
 He holds an MA degree in Maritime Archaeology from the University of Southampton and another MA degree in Prehistoric Archaeology from the University of Copenhagen.
 His studies have preeminently been on the subject of combat and conflict in the past, ranging from Mesolithic violence to organized state formation in the Renaissance.
-He is currently enrolled as a cadet at the Royal Danish Military Academy and has achieved the rank of Second Lieutenant in the Royal Danish Army.
-In addition to this, Rolf is a martial arts master in Weapons Combat Systems and an instructor in Wing Tsun, teaching classes and seminars on an international and national level.
+Rolf has been involved in and driven a number of SoCA projects, such as the interdisciplinary Shields and Hide project (in collaboration with the School of Conservation in Copenhagen, Aarhus University and Moesgaard Museum) and the experimental archaeology project The Viking Shield (in collaboration with Trelleborg Viking Fortress/ National Museum of Denmark).

 Andreas holds an MD degree from Copenhagen University and is specialized as a chief surgeon (neurology) at Bispebjerg Hospital in Copenhagen.
 Currently, he is completing the MSc program in Stroke Medicine at the Danube University Krems, Austria.
 In addition to this, Andreas has trained Wing Tsun, Escrima and historical European martial arts for over a decade and is a senior instructor in Historical Weapons Combat as well as a member of KDF.
 For the past 6 years, he has been involved in medieval reenactment and full-contact fighting in metal armor.